At our Amish Country bed and breakfast, we are foodies. I will readily admit that. We are people who love food but are not snobby about it.

 We enjoy the endless variations of flavor and texture, the pure enjoyment of picking peaches at 7am that grace our breakfast table at 8:30, or the satisfaction of baking a new creation that goes beyond just "good food".
 We love the "tried and true" of an heirloom snicker doodle recipe as well as the endless quest to see just how many different ways there are to prepare eggs!
 Our guest book is full of enthusiasm for our breakfast table and afternoon coffee sweets.
 So, when I read the above quote it struck home.
 Our entire inn is about heart and enthusiasm for life and its multitude of simple pleasures.
 Breakfast at Swiss Woods is no exception and may in fact, along with the gardens, be our crown.

-This year, in an attempt to share more requested bed and breakfast recipes with our guests, 7 other innkeepers, from Seattle to Lenox, and I joined forces and started a blog that we appropriately call, "Eight Broads in the Kitchen."
+This year, in an attempt to share more requested bed and breakfast recipes with our guests, 7 other innkeepers, from Seattle to Lenox, and I joined forces and started a blog that we appropriately call 8 Broads in the Kitchen.
 Here we post recipes, kitchen wisdom, local food happenings, and anything else that is foodie related.
 Visit for the latest on what is happening in inn kitchens nationwide as well as recipes of your favorites from the Inn.

 Potato Pancakes with Asparagus and Leeks